 Every year there’s a different theme given to the Summer Reading Challenge and this year is no different with The Reading Agency partnering with WWF for Wild World Heroes, a nature-themed Challenge that will inspire children to engage with environmental issues.

-The Summer Reading Challenge is designed for children aged four to eleven and normally you can sign up for this challenge at your local library and it is completely free to take part
+The Summer Reading Challenge is designed for children aged four to eleven and you can sign up for this challenge at your local library or online from home and it is completely free to take part

-Irrelevant of this year’s Silly Squad theme children can pick any themed book to read and each time they would have gone to the library to exchange their book for a new one they will receive exclusive rewards.
+Irrelevant of this year’s Wild World Heroes theme children can pick any themed book to read and each time they go to the library to exchange their book for a new one they will receive exclusive rewards.
 Similarly, if your child is doing the digital challenge they will also have online badges and rewards to collect.

-This digital challenge will still be free to access and will include online games, quizzes and digital and downloadable activities to encourage children and their families to take part in fun activities at home.
+The digital challenge is also free to access and will include online games, quizzes and digital and downloadable activities to encourage children and their families to take part in fun activities at home.